 When you move, you want to ensure all your possessions are properly packed and protected, especially your more expensive belongings.
-And while you took extra care to wrap your china and pack up your furniture, you may be at a loss as to what to do with your electronics.
+And while you took extra care to wrap your china and disassemble your furniture, you may be at a loss as to what to do with your electronics.
 Not only are electronics fragile, but they can also be complicated to disassemble and reassemble with all the cords and pieces.

 If you’re looking for tips on how to properly pack up your electronics, keep reading below.
 We’ll discuss different steps to the packing process and how to make it easier to put your electronics back together again.